-FUNCTION DESCRIPTION Wall Color Corrects the projected picture's color when the projection surface is not white.
+FUNCTION (default setting/value) DESCRIPTION 1.
+DISPLAY menu Wall Color (Off) Corrects the projected picture's color when the projection surface is not white.
 See "Using Wall Color" on page 31 for details.
-Aspect Ratio There are four options to set the image's aspect ratio depending on your input signal.
+Aspect Ratio (Auto) There are four options to set the image's aspect ratio depending on your input signal.
 See "Selecting the aspect ratio" on page 30 for details.
-Corrects any keystoning of the image.
-See "Correcting keystone" on page Keystone 29 for details.
-1. DISPLAY menu Position Displays the position adjustment page.
+Keystone (0) Corrects any keystoning of the image.
+See "Correcting keystone" on page 29 for details.
+Position (0) Displays the position adjustment page.
 To move the projected image, use the directional arrow keys.
-The values shown on the lower position of the page change with every key press you made until they reach their maximum or minimum.
-This function is only available when a PC signal (analog RGB) is selected. menu Phase Adjusts the clock phase to reduce image distortion. (analog RGB) is selected.
-Adjusts the horizontal width of the image.
-H. Size This function is only available when a PC signal (analog RGB) is selected.
-Disital Zeem Magnifies or reduces the projected image.
-See "Magnifying and searching Digital Zoom for details" on page 29 for details.
-Picture Mode Pre-defined picture modes are provided so you can optimize your projector image set-up to suit your program type.
+The values shown on the lower position of the page change with every key press you made until they reach their maximum or minimum. menu menu Phase (depends on the selected input signal) Adjusts the clock phase to reduce image distortion.
+H. Size (depends on the selected input signal) Adjusts the horizontal width of the image.
+Digital Zoom (100%) Magnifies or reduces the projected image.
+See "Magnifying and searching for details" on page 29 for details.
+Picture Mode (PC/DVI-D: Dynamic; YPbPr/ S-Video/ Video/ HDMI/HDCP: Standard) Pre-defined picture modes are provided so you can optimize your projector image set-up to suit your program type.
 See "Selecting a picture mode" on page 31 for details.
 Reference Mode Selects a picture mode that most suits your need for the image quality and further fine-tune the image based on the selections listed on the same page below.
 See "Setting the User 1/User 2 mode" on page 32 for details.
 Brightness Adjusts the brightness of the image.
 See "Adjusting Brightness" on page 32 for details.
-Contrast Adjusts the degree of difference between dark and light in the image.
+2. Contrast Adjusts the degree of difference between dark and light in the image.
 See "Adjusting Contrast" on page 32 for details.
-2.]
-Adjusts the color saturation level the amount of each color in a video image.
+PIC' Color (0) Adjusts the color saturation level the amount of each color in a video image.
 See "Adjusting Color" on page 32 for details.
-2. PICTURE Color This function is only available when a Video or S-Video signal is selected and the system format is NTSC or PAL.
-URE menu Tint Adjusts the red and green color tones of the image.
+2. PICTURE me Tint (0) Adjusts the red and green color tones of the image.
 See "Adjusting Tint" on page 32 for details.
-This function is only available when a Video or S-Video signal is selected and the system format is NTSC. Ľ Sharpness Adjusts the image to make it look sharper or softer.
+The function is only available when Video or S-Video with NTSC system is selected. enu Sharpness (15) Adjusts the image to make it look sharper or softer.
 See "Adjusting Sharpness" on page 32 for details.
-This function is only available when a Video or S-Video signal is selected and the system format is NTSC or PAL.
-Brilliant Color See "Adjusting Brilliant Color" on page 33 for details.
-Color Temperature See "Selecting a color temperature" on page 33 for details.
+Brilliant Color (On) See "Adjusting Brilliant Color" on page 33 for details.
+Color Temperature (T3) See "Selecting a color temperature" on page 33 for details.
 3D Color Management See "3D Color Management" on page 33 for details.
 Save Settings Saves the settings made for User 1 or User 2 mode.